tplatt37/aws-todo-app/DEMO.md

     * AmazonSQSFullAccess
     * AmazonS3FullAccess
 3. Add a "Trigger" to invoke the Lambda based on SQS messages arriving in the queue.
+4. Make sure Lambda Function timeout is > 3 second - make it 30 seconds.
-4. Set Environment Variables for the SNS Topic, Bucket Name , and DynamoDB Table Name
+5. Set Environment Variables for the SNS Topic, Bucket Name , and DynamoDB Table Name

+DYNAMODB_TABLE_NAME
+S3_BUCKET_NAME
+SNS_TOPIC_ARN

-5. Try testing the Lambda by dropping any message into the queue
+6. Try testing the Lambda by dropping any message into the queue

 ## Activate Feature Flag (SSM Parameter Store)